Recommendation #1: Life Extension Mix™

 The study’s authors concluded: “These results provide empirical evidence that a low serum concentration of vitamin E is associated with subsequent decline in physical function among community-living older adults.”

-What continues to be overlooked by doctors who make recommendations to the public is the critical need for those who supplement with alpha tocopherol to also take the gamma tocopherol form of vitamin E. Remarkable benefits have been observed with higher levels of alpha and gamma tocopherol in the body.
+What continues to be overlooked by doctors who make recommendations to the public is the critical need for those who supplement with the alpha tocopherol form of vitamin E to also take the gamma tocopherol form.
+Remarkable benefits have been observed with higher levels of alpha and gamma tocopherol in the body.

 Vitamin E Is Only One of Many Deficient Nutrients